frenetic-lang/tutorials/05-OxLearning.md

 After the controller learns the location of every host, no more packets should arrive on the controller.

+#### Compiling and Testing your Efficient Learning Switch

+You should build and test your learning switch as before.

 ## Next chapter: [Network Address Translator][Ch6]